takuto0126/TMTGEM/doc/TMTGEM_manual_v1_2.md

 Fig. 22.
 Intersection occurrence in polygonki.geo.
 (Visualized by “gmsh polygonki.geo”)

-# 7 Questions and comments are welcome!!<a id="Questions"></a>
+## 7 Questions and comments are welcome!!<a id="Questions"></a>
-Please send messages to takuto.minami126@gmail.com when you face any difficulties while running TMTGEM.
+Please send messages to tminami@port.kobe-u.ac.jp when you face any difficulties while running TMTGEM.
 There should be many remaining bugs and this manual is not well written.
 I can revise this manual by reflecting your questions and comments, which can help other users.

-# 8 References <a id="References"> </a>
+## 8 References <a id="References"> </a>

-- Kawashima, I., & Toh, H. (2016).
+- <a id="KT2016"></a> Kawashima, I., & Toh, H. (2016).
 Tsunami-generated magnetic fields may constrain focal mechanisms of earthquakes.
-Scientific reports, 6, 28603.<a id="KT2016"></a>
+Scientific reports, 6, 28603.

-- Minami, T., Toh, H., Ichihara, H., & Kawashima, I. (2017).
+- <a id="M2017"></a> Minami, T., Toh, H., Ichihara, H., & Kawashima, I. (2017).
 Three‐Dimensional Time Domain Simulation of Tsunami‐Generated Electromagnetic Fields: Application to the 2011 Tohoku Earthquake Tsunami.
-Journal of Geophysical Research: Solid Earth, 122(12), 9559-9579. <a id="M2017"></a>
+Journal of Geophysical Research: Solid Earth, 122(12), 9559-9579.

-- Oishi, Y., Piggott, M. D., Maeda, T., Kramer, S. C., Collins, G. S., Tsushima, H., & Furumura, T. (2013).
+- <a id="O2013"></a> Oishi, Y., Piggott, M. D., Maeda, T., Kramer, S. C., Collins, G. S., Tsushima, H., & Furumura, T. (2013).
 Three‐dimensional tsunami propagation simulations using an unstructured mesh finite element model.
-Journal of Geophysical Research: Solid Earth, 118(6), 2998-3018.<a id="O2013"></a>
+Journal of Geophysical Research: Solid Earth, 118(6), 2998-3018.

-- Tyler, R. H., Boyer, T. P., Minami, T., Zweng, M. M., & Reagan, J. R. (2017).
+- <a id="T2017"></a> Tyler, R. H., Boyer, T. P., Minami, T., Zweng, M. M., & Reagan, J. R. (2017).
 Electrical conductivity of the global ocean.
-Earth, Planets and Space, 69(1), 156. <a id="T2017"></a>
+Earth, Planets and Space, 69(1), 156.

-# Appendix A: Derivation of discretized form of the governing equation
+## Appendix A: Derivation of discretized form of the governing equation

 Given the governing equation,